-4.04 Extended Leave of Absence
+4.04 Extended Medical Leave of Absence

-Origination date: 10/1/93
+Origination date: 10/01/93

-Applicability: Academic Professionals, Administrators, Classified Staff, Faculty, Service Professionals
+Applicability: Academic Professionals, Administrators, Classified Staff, Faculty, and Service Professionals

-Regular employees working 50% time (20 hours per week) or more for a continuous period of six months or more are eligible to request an extended leave of absence from the university.
+Regular employees working for a continuous period of six months or more are eligible to request an Extended Medical Leave of Absence from the university.
 This request must include an assurance the employee intends to return to work at the end of the leave of absence.

 An employee will not be required to remain on leave for any minimum period and should return when able to resume the performance of duties.